syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Offline-Installer.md

 8. Setup is uninstalled.

    N> x.x.x.x needs to be replaced with the Essential Studio version installed in your machine and the Product Unlock Key needs to be replaced with the unlock key for that version.
-Platform should be replaced with ASP.NET, ASP.NET MVC, Windows Forms, WPF, JavaScript, Xamarin, PHP, JSP or UWP.
+Platform should be replaced with ASP.NET Web Forms, ASP.NET MVC, Windows Forms, WPF, JavaScript, Xamarin, PHP, JSP or UWP.